 |Eton Ruckus Xtreme||Best for the apocalypse||Not yet rated|

 |Soundboks 2||Best for an outdoor party||Not yet rated|

 |Klipsch AWR-650-SM||Best for the landscaped yard||Not yet rated|

 Why you should buy it: You’re on the hunt for a speaker that offers the perfect blend of sound quality, battery life, and rugged durability.

 Who’s it for: Those who don’t mind paying extra for a tough, go-anywhere speaker that also sounds fantastic.

 How much will it cost: $200

 Why we picked the Ultimate Ears Megaboom

 If you want something to really pump up your next pool party, and you’ve got some cash to burn, the Ultimate Ears Megaboom is the ticket.
-The speaker improves on its less “mega” little brother the, UE Boom 2, with boosted bass response, excellent battery life, and an exterior shell that can take a beating and keep the tunes bumping.
+The speaker improves on its less “mega” little brother, the UE Boom 2, with boosted bass response, excellent battery life, and an exterior shell that can take a beating and keep the tunes bumping.

-Our Ultimate Ears Megaboom full review
+Read our full Ultimate Ears Megaboom review

 JBL Charge 3